Stuffed Chicken Thighs with Apple Herb Stuffing

 Instructions

-2. On a large baking sheet, toss bread cubes with olive oil, minced garlic, a pinch of salt, and half the thyme and rosemary.
-Toast for 8–10 minutes until lightly crisp.
-Raise oven temp to 400°F after toasting.
+2. Toast the Bread: Toss bread cubes with olive oil, garlic, and a light sprinkle of Boss Bird Blend .
+Toast 8–10 minutes until lightly crisp.
+Increase oven to 400°F.

-8. Place seam-side down on a parchment-lined baking sheet.
-Brush tops lightly with melted butter.
+7. Bake: Place seam-side down on a lined baking sheet.
+Brush with melted butter.
+Bake 25–30 minutes until internal temp hits 175°F.

 Chef Paddy’s Tips